Hippo-LeedsTrinityAssessmentDay/student-events-application/README.md

 `curl -X POST http://localhost:8080/test`

-To run unit tests enter the floowing command
+To run unit tests enter the following command

 `mvn test -Dtest={TestClassName}`

 ## Future features

-Given a student wants to filter events When looking for events Then they have a more refined event list Given a student When buys a ticket for a specific event Then they are on the guest list Given a student When they want to know more information about a specific event Then they can contact the event supplier
+Given a student When retrieve event data Then event type is descriptive of what the event is Given a student wants to filter events When looking for events Then they have a more refined event list Given a student When buys a ticket for a specific event Then they are on the guest list Given a student When they want to know more information about a specific event Then they can contact the event supplier